Variational Federated Multi-Task Learning: Experiments

 \subsection{Dataset description}

-\textbf{MNIST}: The classic MNIST dataset \cite{lecun1998gradient}, randomly split into 10 different sections.
-Note that this dataset has not been generated in a real federated setting having IID client samples. \textbf{Permuted MNIST (P-MNIST)}: The MNIST dataset is randomly split into 10 sections, and a random permutation of the pixels is applied on every section.
-First used in \cite{zenke2017continual} in the context of CL. \textbf{FEMNIST}: This dataset consists of a federated version of the EMNIST dataset \cite{cohen2017emnist}, maintained by the \emph{LEAF} project \cite{caldas2018leaf} Different clients correspond to different writers.
-We sub-sample 10 random writers from those with at least 300 samples. \textbf{Vehicle Sensors Network (VSN)}\footnote{\url{http://www.ecs.umass.edu/~mduarte/Software.html}}: A network of 23 different sensors (including seismic, acoustic and passive infra-red sensors) are place around a road segment in order to classify vehicles driving through. \cite{duarte2004vehicle}.
+\textbf{FEMNIST}: This dataset consists of a federated version of the EMNIST dataset \cite{cohen2017emnist}, maintained by the \emph{LEAF} project \cite{caldas2018leaf}.
+Different clients correspond to different writers.
+We subsample 100 random writers and use only the 10 digit labels.
+Train and test split is provided by the distribution. \textbf{Vehicle Sensors Network (VSN)}\footnote{\url{http://www.ecs.umass.edu/~mduarte/Software.html}}: A network of 23 different sensors (including seismic, acoustic, and passive infra-red sensors) are place around a road segment to classify vehicles driving through. \cite{duarte2004vehicle}.
 The raw signal is featurized in the original paper into 50 acoustic and 50 seismic features.
-We consider every sensor as a client and perform binary classification of assault amphibious vehicles and dragon wagon vehicles. \textbf{Human Activity Recognition (HAR)}\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones}}: Recordings of 30 subjects performing daily activities are collected using a waist-mounted smart-phone with inertial sensors.
+We consider every sensor as a client and perform the binary classification of assault amphibious and dragon wagon vehicles. \textbf{Human Activity Recognition (HAR)}\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones}}: Recordings of 30 subjects performing daily activities are collected using a waist-mounted smartphone with inertial sensors.
 The raw signal is divided into windows and featurized into a 561-length vector \cite{anguita2013public}.
-Every individual correspond to a different client and we perform classification of 6 different activities (e.g. sitting, walking).
+Every individual corresponds to a different client and we perform classification of 12 different activities (e.g., sitting, walking).
+For both the VSN and the HAR, a 75\%-25\% train-test split is performed. \textbf{MNIST}: The classic MNIST dataset \cite{lecun1998gradient}, randomly split into 100 different sections, one section per client.
+Every client has 600 training samples and 100 test samples.
+This dataset represents an atypical federated dataset with very homogeneous clients, both in terms of dataset sizes and in term of statistical properties of samples.